 - Indiana University is sharing this information about Certificate Program in compliance with Federal Regulations required by the US Department of Education.
-Note: all students pay a flat rate equivalent to in-state tuition regardless of residency for the 24 credit hour certificate program.
+Note: all students pay a flat rate equivalent to in-state tuition regardless of residency for the 24 credit hour certificate program and 30 credit hour associate degree program.